(This article was first posted in April 2012.)

-In addition to dairy digesters, some operated as codigesters, two projects in development are designed to process source separated food waste streams.
+In addition to dairy digesters, some were even, back in in 2012, operated as co-digesters, two projects in development at that time were designed to process source separated food waste streams.

->

-> Washington, Oregon and Idaho are experiencing an uptick in on-farm anaerobic digestion projects, with a total of 13 manure-based digesters between them (USEPA AgSTAR data).
+Washington, Oregon and Idaho are experiencing an uptick in on-farm anaerobic digestion projects, with a total of 13 manure-based digesters between them (USEPA AgSTAR data).
 Additional farm digester projects are in development.The Northwest also will soon be home to a number of digesters being designed and built primarily to process food waste streams.
 These include Columbia Biogas in Portland, Oregon, and Green Lane Energy outside of Junction City, Oregon.
 This roundup features a few of these new and developing projects in the Northwest region.

 “They’re the kind of guys that make changes in American agriculture.”
 So says Alan Tank of Revolution Energy Solutions, which installed a patented, psychrophilic (low temperature), sequential-batch anaerobic digester on Lochmead Farms, a 3,000-acre, 750-cow dairy operation near Junction City, Oregon, owned by Buzz and Jock Gibson, brothers and third-generation farmers.
 “We design, build, own and operate,” explains Tank, a managing partner who has been involved in agriculture and food production his whole career.
 “We understand that every dairy or other livestock farm in the United States already has a complex manure management system that is existing and paid for,” he says, therefore to make AD projects work they must enhance what’s already in place.
 “We say, ‘We’re going to bring all capital, we want you to bring the feedstock.’
 That’s the premise we start with.”………..